5h3ll5n4k3/TurtleDuck/README.md

-# HID Payload: Windows Defender Disable + USB Executable Launch (Authorized Use Only)
+# TurtleDuck: Windows Defender Disable + USB Executable Launch (Authorized Use Only)

 > ⚠️ For ethical red teaming, physical security testing, and educational use **only**.